 - Similar to the above, Infinite Stratos was the first significant Battle Harem light novel, and both mediums sold quite well during the first season of the anime.
 Thanks to the failure of the second season, especially in America, and the large number of works that copied its premise, it's become lost among the sea of its imitators.
-Today, So Okay, It's Average is the best you'll hear someone describe it as.
+Today, you'll only hear it brought up to be blamed for the glut of low-quality Harem Series that followed it, or to make fun of its seemingly impossibly dense protagonist.

 - TV anime adaptations of shoujo manga seem to be heading this way.
 Nowadays, most of them get adaptations in film, live action drama, or short OVAS.
 A lot of this probably has to do with anime becoming more otaku-oriented, with otome game adaptations being more in demand with the female anime crowd, and the fact that shoujo manga itself (or at least the kind adaptable into animation) seems to be in danger of becoming this because of its Dork Age.